AGNI (1) m Hinduism, Indian, Hindi

 From the old Irish name Áed

 .
 This was a very popular name in early Ireland, being borne by numerous figures in Irish mythology and several high kings.
 It has been traditionally Anglicized as Hugh

 BRENTON m English

-From a surname which was derived from an English place name which meant "Bryni's town"
+From a surname that was derived from an English place name meaning "Bryni's town"

 was Old English name meaning "fire".

 CINÁED m Scottish, Irish

 Means "born of fire"

 in Gaelic.
 This was the name of the first king of the Scots and Picts (9th century).
 It is often Anglicized as Kenneth